Promise Scholarship

 To be eligible for the Promise Scholarship applicants should:

-• be a resident of the State of Maine
+• be a full-time resident of Maine

 • demonstrate financial need

-• be a first-generation college student (neither parent has earned a bachelor's degree)
+• be a first-generation college student (preferred)

-• be referred from a partnering youth-serving organization
+• be referred from a partnering youth-serving organization (preferred)

 Award Amount